Movement & Anatomy for Development

 Yoga, Mindful Movement & Anatomy teacher

-I'm a 1000-hrs registered yoga teacher with the Yoga Independent Network.
+I'm a yoga elder (5000-hrs registered) with the Yoga Independent Network.

 I have a spine issue called scoliosis and since I was 15 years old I was told that I had to go every week to the physiotherapist to prevent my scoliosis from getting worse and becoming handicaped.